karasgit/INDX-for-Voron-2.4/README.md

+!!!!!!
+Whole desing wasn't tested yet, so I'm no sure if it will really work !!!!!!
 This repository contain 3d printable models of parts needed to use Bondtech INDX on Voron 2.4 with rear mount
 <img width="1140" height="552" alt="INDX" src="https://github.com/user-attachments/assets/77d17472-9550-45e3-83c1-d9d564713fba" />